Restore an earlier presentation version in Keynote on Mac

 You can copy slides, text and objects from previous versions of a presentation and paste them into the current version.

-With the current version of your presentation open, select File > Revert To > Browse All Versions (from the File menu at the top of your screen).
+With the current version of your presentation open, choose File > Revert To > Browse All Versions (from the File menu at the top of your screen).

 The timeline for the presentation opens.
 The current version appears in the window on the left.
 Earlier versions appear in the window on the right.